-Emergence of data lakes in 2000s initiated the shift from ETL to EL>T. Designed to store large volumes of diverse data quickly and cheaply, data lakes didn’t require data to be structured.
+Emergence of data lakes in 2000s initiated the debate of ETL vs ELT.
+Designed to store large volumes of diverse data quickly and cheaply, data lakes didn’t require data to be structured.
 Businesses could extract and load raw data quickly into the centralized repository, allowing business users to transform data into the right structure at the time of analysis.

 Even though data lakes initiated the shift to ELT – the more recent cloud adoption has really accelerated it.
 Cloud-based data lakes and data warehouses offer near-endless storage and extensive processing power, allowing organizations to extract and load all data they may need, in near real time.
 And then use the processing power of the platform itself, be it Amazon Redshift, Snowflake, Azure Synapse, Databricks, Amazon EMR, or more, to transform data for multiple use cases and user groups – BI, analytics, or predictive modeling.

 Extract Source Data ==> Load Data into the Cloud DL / DWH ==> Transform(s) for Multiple Use-cases